mattermost/docs/source/install/install-rhel-7-mattermost.rst

   ``curl http://localhost:8065``

-  You should see the HTML that's returned by the Mattermost server.
+  You should see the HTML that's returned by the Mattermost Server.

 Now that Mattermost is installed and running, it's time to create the admin user and configure Mattermost for use.